Shardion/flake/README.md

 A short list, if anyone knows enough Nix and feels like helping.
 (I will gladly accept pull requests.)

--
+- Finish the machine refactor

 # Credits
 <!--*'Sorry, SimpleFlips, it's not your turn.'*-->

 A big thanks to:

-- [fufexan](), for making `nix-gaming` and consequently bringing low-latency PipeWire and easy Windows games to all
+- [fufexan](https://github.com/fufexan), for making [`nix-gaming`](https://github.com/fufexan/nix-gaming) and consequently bringing low-latency PipeWire and easy Windows games to all
-- [All of the Nix and NixOS contributors](), for rethinking package management and Linux as a whole
+- All of the Nix and NixOS contributors [(a very incomplete list of them linked here)](https://github.com/orgs/NixOS/people), for rethinking package management and Linux as a whole and allowing this to exist